Tanishq-01/summary-for-2009.05241/README.md

 ### Conclusion

 All in all it can be concluded that MID defence is more successful in almost all settings and the idea of limiting relation between X and y works.
+What i think can be done further is that we can increase number of subclasses to confuse the attacker.